The Design of Stretch: A Compact, Lightweight Mobile Manipulator for Indoor Human Environments: The Design of Stretch

-Without resorting to the complexities of nonlinear switching and underactuated dynamics, one can consider this to be a minimal configuration of actuators that produces Cartesian motion at the end of the arm and attains poses of the mobile base on the floor (2D position and 1D orientation).
-For example, removing the telescoping arm's actuator would place a differential constraint on the motion of the end of the arm, making it unable to move orthogonally to the forward motion of the mobile base.
-Removing the telescoping arm's actuator and instead making the mobile base omnidirectional with three actuators would achieve Cartesian motion of a fixed arm.
-However, a long fixed arm would increase the effective width of the robot, creating a hazard and limiting movement, while a short fixed arm would lose the benefits of a human-length cantilevered arm that can reach across surfaces.
+Notably, the mobile base plays a critical role in manipulation, since the lift and telescoping arm only position the end of the arm within a vertical plane.
+This contrasts with approaches to mobile manipulation that keep a mobile base stationary while manipulating with an arm.
+Our approach also differs from mounting a conventional serial manipulator to a mobile base.
+Arms with prismatic joints that extend beyond twice their retracted length are uncommon \cite{mashimo2010analysis, wakita2012user, collins2016design, roman_yim_2018}.

-When operating on flat floors, only the lift actuator works against gravity.
+When operating on flat floors, only the lift actuator works directly against gravity.
 The telescoping arm uses lightweight materials (e.g., carbon fiber) to achieve a long reach with low weight, reducing the lift actuator's requirements.
-The telescoping arm mounts to a carriage that passively resists moments due to the mass of the arm and applied loads, making the lift actuator's load consistent across arm configurations.
 The arm's lightweight structure also reduces its influence on the robot's center of mass (COM) when it is extended or raised.